-The French love sharing a meal and beforehand, they will have an aperitif, even in a restaurant.
-Afterwards comes the selection of menus or à la carte dishes where they will have to specify the cooking of the meat, how they’d like their vegetables, eat, enjoy and then finally pay… That’s a lot of action that requires some knowledge of vocabulary.
+The French love sharing a meal and beforehand, they will have an apéritif, even in a restaurant.
+Afterward comes the selection of menus or à la carte dishes where they will have to specify the cooking of the meat, how they’d like their vegetables, eat, enjoy and then finally pay… That’s a lot of action that requires some knowledge of vocabulary.
 In this article, we will see how to order food in French.

 French vocabulary for eating in a restaurant

-Whether for lunch or dinner, it’s the first thing the waiter (le serveur/la serveuse) will ask you when he arrives at your table:
+Whether for lunch or dinner, it’s the first thing the waiter (le serveur/la serveuse) will ask you when they arrive at your table:

-The French appreciate kir (white or sparkling wine with an alcoholic syrup), ricard (aniseed-flavoured alcohol) or simply a chilled rosé in summer.
+The French appreciate Kir (white wine with blackcurrant liqueur), Ricard (anise and licorice-flavored apéritif) or simply a chilled rosé in summer.

-You have the choice between two practices: you can make your selection from several menus (starter+main course+dessert or starter+main course or main course+dessert) or you can compose your meal directly from the à la carte dishes (which will be more expensive…).
+You have the choice between two practices: you can make your selection from several menu options (starter+main course+dessert or starter+main course or main course+dessert) or you can compose your meal directly from the à la carte dishes (which will be more expensive).

 The cooking of meat in French – how to ask for what you want